-It was recorded in Abbey Road's Studio Three between 2.30pm and 9pm, and immediately afterwards it was mixed in stereo in a two-hour session in the control room.
-The balance engineer was Geoff Emerick, whose first Beatles session was on 20 February 1963 but had stopped working with them in July 1968 during the making of the White Album.
-He had recently been employed as the chief engineer at Apple Studios.
+It was recorded in Abbey Road’s Studio Three between 2.30pm and 9pm, and immediately afterwards it was mixed in stereo in a two-hour session in the control room.
+The balance engineer was Geoff Emerick, whose first Beatles session was on 20 February 1963.
+Emerick had stopped working with them in July 1968 during the making of the White Album, but had recently been employed as the chief engineer at Apple Studios.

 The Ballad Of John And Yoko recounted the couple’s wedding and honeymoon, and was a product of Lennon’s desire to make music an instant snapshot of a moment.
 It was recorded in 11 takes under the working title The Ballad Of John And Yoko (They’re Gonna Crucify Me).

-McCartney recorded backing vocals onto track seven, and the pair added percussion onto eight.
+McCartney sang backing vocals onto track seven, and the pair added percussion onto track eight.
 This featured Lennon hitting the back of his guitar, and McCartney shaking a pair of maracas.

 The Ballad Of John And Yoko was The Beatles’ first single to be released exclusively in stereo.
 Five remixes were made before work ended at 11pm.